I’m convinced of this certain fact: that those with children in my age group are members of the “cool parent” generation.

 She showed the sacrifices a parent can make to create a great experience for their child – and have some fun in the process.
 When I watched the concert from the comfort of my living room, I felt a little pang of jealousy.
 Seeing the massive crowd rock out to Coldplay hits like “Paradise” and “Viva La Vida, “I knew the effort the girls made was worth it, and that my daughter was having an experience she would never forget.

 While taking me to a rock show was something that my parents wouldn’t have done (their ears would have bled), they provided for me in many other ways.
 But I like the fact that my wife and I are young at heart, and can do things with our kids that previous generations would have passed on.
 I give my wife a ton of credit.
 I’m not so sure I would have stayed out all night in chilly temps, without sleep, to see a live concert that was six songs long, at best.

 In a way, it’s a great method to use to recapture those feelings of youth.
 Just after we first met over 20 years ago, Suzie hung out outside with a friend all night for the chance to score some Elton John tickets.
 I was working in my parents’ restaurant at the time, which gave me the ability to bring them some wine to keep their spirits up while they made some new friends waiting in line.

 In taking my daughter to New York, my wife showed Gabrielle that there is nothing like a great experience.
-While right now, as I’m writing this, some folks in this area are caught up in the Black Friday frenzy, our daughter already has an idea that your life experiences will always outweigh the accumulation of material things.
+While it’s typical for some of us to value material wealth first and foremost, our daughter already has an idea that your life experiences will always outweigh the accumulation of material things.

-Unless one of those things is a train ticket on the speed of sound express to see her music idols, and knock a goal off her “before college bucket list”…
+Unless one of those things happens to be a train ticket on the speed of sound express to see her music idols, and knock a goal off her “before college bucket list”…

 Viva la vida (long live life) !!